sinkuu/reru/README.md

 # reru

-A simple REST client for Rust, inspired by [unirest](http://unirest.io/).
+A simple HTTP request client for Rust, inspired by [unirest](http://unirest.io/).

 ```rust
 let mut res = String::new();